NottingHack/members-guide/snackspace.rst

 Snackspace
 ==========

-There is a vending machine for snacks and drinks, which accepts both cash or your RFID membership card.
+There are vending machines for snacks and drinks, which accept coins or your RFID membership card.
 Snackspace credit is also used for tools which incur a cost, such as the laser cutter and embroidery machine.

 Your snackspace account can be topped up through HMS after logging in.
 This credit does not expire and is not refundable.